Scope of IFRS 3

 Usually, consideration is paid in cash.
 If acquirer transfers other assets, they should be remeasured at fair value at acquisition date.
 Any difference between fair value and net book value is recognised immediately in P/L. This rule does not apply to assets transferred to the target as acquirer controls them also after the acquisition (IFRS 3.38).

 Sometimes the amount (level) of consideration depends on future events.
 Such consideration is referred to as contingent consideration and it should also be recognised at fair value as a part of business combination.
 General criteria of IFRS 13 for determination of fair value of liabilities apply also to contingent consideration.
-Note that the part of contingent consideration payable for future employment in the acquirer or the target may need to be excluded from acquisition accounting and treated as an expense in future periods.
+Note that the part of contingent consideration that depends on continuous employment of the selling shareholder needs to be excluded from acquisition accounting and treated as an expense in future periods (IFRS 16.B55(a) and January 2013 IFRIC update).

 If all contingent consideration is paid in full, but the acquirer has a right to partial return, such a right is recognised as an asset at fair value and it decreases total consideration (IFRS 3.39-40).